Blog

 Consumer Video Consumption

-• Younger generations are watching longer content
+• Younger audiences are engaging with longer video content.

 Video Formats